JPEXS Free Flash Decompiler Issue Tracker

 Labels: AS1/2

-State: opened Help
+State: closed Help

 > What steps will reproduce the problem?
 Open com.clubpenguin.game.fish.FishingEngine; export to FLA. > What is the expected output?
 What do you see instead?
 Decompiles with a single error on line 235: §§push(this.gameOverEvent); Exporting to FLA and trying to publish with CS6 (after removing problematic line) produces many errors with "This statement is not permitted in a class definition." and "ActionScript 2.0 class scripts may only define class or interface constructs." > What version of the product are you using?
 Is it "nightly build"?
 Which operating system do you have?
 24.1.1 > Please provide any additional information below.
 If the problem is related to a SWF file, attach it here, otherwise we can't help you.
 Tried diagnosing the issue but kind of at a loss, I don't know what could have produced the problematic bytecode.
 And my copy of CS6 doesn't even support targeting SWF v17.